Large-scale network motif analysis using compression: Introduction

-We introduce an alternative method that does not require us to repeat the motif search on samples from the null model.
-To this end, we use two probability distributions on the set of all graphs: the null model $p^\text{null}$, and a distribution $p^\text{motif}$ under which graphs with one or more frequent subgraphs have high probability.
+We introduce an alternative method that does not require such sampling from the null model.
+Instead, we use two probability distributions on graphs: the null model $p^\text{null}$, and a distribution $p^\text{motif}$ under which graphs with one or more frequent subgraphs have high probability.
 If a subgraph $M$ of a given graph $G$ allows us to show that $p^\text{motif}(G)$ is larger than $p^\text{null}(G)$, then $M$ is a motif.
-Section~\ref{section:model-selection} explains the principle and its theoretical justification.